unicode-org/message-format-wg/exploration/formatted-parts.md

 In most cases, these sub-parts should not need fields beyond their `type` and a string `value`.
-Where necessary, other `value` types may be used and other fields such as a `source` included in the sub-parts, and additional fields included in the `MessageExpressionPart`.
+Where necessary, other `value` types may be used and other fields such as a `source` included in the sub-parts, and additional fields may be included in the `MessageExpressionPart`.

 For example, `:datetime` and `:number` formatters could use the following formatted-parts representations.
 In many implementations, these could be further narrowed to only use `string` values.